ChampionSamay1644/custom_yolo/docs/en/guides/queue-management.md

 ---
 comments: true
-description: Learn how to manage and optimize queues using Ultralytics YOLO11 to reduce wait times and increase efficiency in various real-world applications.
+description: Learn how to manage and optimize queues using numa_ultralytics YOLO11 to reduce wait times and increase efficiency in various real-world applications.
-keywords: queue management, YOLO11, Ultralytics, reduce wait times, efficiency, customer satisfaction, retail, airports, healthcare, banks
+keywords: queue management, YOLO11, numa_ultralytics, reduce wait times, efficiency, customer satisfaction, retail, airports, healthcare, banks
 ---

-# Queue Management using Ultralytics YOLO11 🚀
+# Queue Management using numa_ultralytics YOLO11 🚀

 ## What is Queue Management?

-Queue management using [Ultralytics YOLO11](https://github.com/ultralytics/ultralytics/) involves organizing and controlling lines of people or vehicles to reduce wait times and enhance efficiency.
+Queue management using [numa_ultralytics YOLO11](https://github.com/numa_ultralytics/numa_ultralytics/) involves organizing and controlling lines of people or vehicles to reduce wait times and enhance efficiency.
 It's about optimizing queues to improve customer satisfaction and system performance in various settings like retail, banks, airports, and healthcare facilities.

 <p align="center">
   <br>